APPLY TO DUKEENGAGE BRAZIL-BAHIA

 Housing, meals, and transportation:

 Students will stay all together in a hostel a 20 minute walk from the Institute.
-Rooms and bathrooms are double occupancy.
-There is a small kitchen, washing machine and outdoor patio for drying clothes and eating meals.
-There are nearby restaurants and supermarkets so students will be responsible for their own breakfast and dinner.
-Lunches (rice, beans, protein) will be provided at the Institute.
+Rooms and bathrooms are shared.
+There is a kitchen and outdoor patio for washing and drying clothes.
+There are nearby restaurants and supermarkets, so students will be responsible for their own dinner.
+Breakfast (fruit, bread, eggs, grits) and lunches (rice, beans, salad, protein) will be provided at the Institute.
+Dietary restrictions can be accommodated.
 Students will get to and from the Institute by walking or other vetted modes of transportation.
-Trips to farther destinations will be in a van with a vetted driver and could involve ferry rides (there is only one bridge connecting the Island to the mainland).
+Trips to farther destinations will be in a van with a vetted driver and will involve a 45-minute ferry ride to the mainland.

 Local safety, security, and cultural norms: We encourage students who have questions or concerns about health or safety in international programs to check Duke’s International SOS (ISOS) portal for relevant information.
 If you have special needs related to health, culture, disability, or religious practices, please contact the program director(s) or the DukeEngage office to discuss whether your needs can be accommodated in this program.